Table of Contents

 Flowering Stage

-In terms of light intensity, cannabis plants require 600-800 micro-moles per square meter per second (μmol/m²/s) during the flowering stage.
+In terms of light intensity, cannabis plants require 600-800μmol/m²/s during the flowering stage.
 This level of light is slightly lower than that required for the growth phase, as the focus of the plant has shifted from asexual reproduction to flowering production.

 Strawberries

-When growing strawberries indoors with commercial greenhouse lighting, also has different light requirements for each stage of the growth cycle.
+Even when growing strawberries indoors with commercial greenhouse lighting, there are different requirements for the light cycle of strawberries.

 Germination Stage